JerroldJV/HarborML/README.md

     └── src
         └── train_iris.py

-Now, we've got everything set to use HarborML to run the the training script in our container and save the results.
+Now, we've got everything set to use HarborML to run the training script in our container and save the results.

 To do so, run the following command on the command line:
 ```bash